Easy Finger Knitting Ideas for Kids

 The girls are still enjoying making things from their finger knitting.
 Although, now that summer is in full swing the piles of finger knitted “snakes” have slowed down.
 They have enjoyed teaching a few of their friends how to knit as well.
-I enjoy listening to them explain how it works.
-The girls are now on a mission to find fun yarn at garage sales.
+Love it.
+They are now on a mission to find fun yarn at garage sales.

 The girls wanted to turn their piles of knitting into something that they could wear.
 This cute little headband turned out so great, now all it needs is a chunky button to the center.
-What little girl would not love to wear a headband created by her!
-It was so simple to make.
+They were so excited to wear a headband they created!
+Plus it was so simple to make.